hydro-project/hydroflow/book/stratification.md

 # Streaming, Blocking and Stratification
 Many Hydroflow operators (e.g. `map`, `filter` and `join`) work in a streaming fashion.
 Streaming operators process data as it arrives, generating outputs in the midst of processing inputs.
-If you restrict yourself to operators that work in this streaming fashion, then your spinner may start sending data across the network mid-tick, even while it is still consuming the data in the input batch.
+If you restrict yourself to operators that work in this streaming fashion, then your transducer may start sending data across the network mid-tick, even while it is still consuming the data in the input batch.

 But some operators are blocking, and must wait for all their input data to arrive before they can produce any output data.
 For example, a `sort` operator must wait for all its input data to arrive before it can produce a single output value.
 (After all, the lowest value may be the last to arrive!)

-The [`difference`](./surface_ops.gen.md#difference) operator is a mixed example.
-Like a set difference, it outputs all the items from its `pos` input that do not appear in its `neg` input.
-The `pos` input is streaming, and the `neg` input is blocking.
-Blocking on the `neg` input ensures that if the operator streams an output from the `pos` input, it will never need to retract that output.
+## Examples of Blocking Operators
+As an example, consider the `sort` operator.
+It must wait for all the input data to arrive before it can produce any output data---after all, the lowest value may be the last to arrive!

 This should raise questions in your mind.
 What do we mean by "all the input data" in a long-running service?
-We don't want to wait until the end of time, which is one reason we break time up into discrete "ticks" at each spinner.
+We don't want to wait until the end of time—this is one reason we break time up into discrete "ticks" at each transducer.
 So when we say that a blocking operator waits for "all the input data", we mean "all the input data in the current tick".

 Consider the simple statement below, which receives data from a network source each tick, sorts that tick's worth of data, and prints it to stdout:
 ```rust,ignore